SCW-Aberystwyth/HackyHour/index.md

 If you want to give a talk then please signup by filling out this [form](https://goo.gl/forms/QlOQNKmfJCo2O2hw1)

+### Previous Talks

+A list of previous talks can be found on the previous talks page.

 # Where and when do you meet?
 Upcoming meetings are:

+* Friday September 28th, 3pm, G3a LLandinam
+* Friday October 12th, 3pm, B20 Llandinam
+* Friday October 26th, 3pm, B20 Llandinam
+* Friday November 9th, 3pm, G3a Llandinam
-* Friday September 14th, 3pm, B20 Llandinam
+* Friday November 23rd, 3pm, B20 Llandinam
-* Friday September 28th, 3pm, B20 Llandinam
+* Friday December 12th, 3pm, B20 Llandinam

 ## What should I bring?